Contact Consumer Protection

 The advertising and promotions page contains links to advice on other pricing and selling tricks.

 There is plenty of advice about general shopping tips on our website including dealing with sales, returns and refunds, receipts, guarantees and warranties.
-You can also download the iShopWA app to keep all the handy tips at your fingertips.
+You can also download the ACCC Shopper app to keep handy shopping tips at your fingertips.